illinois-impact/ece408_project/README.md

 In this example, the forward layer took 14.8954 seconds, and the forward_kernel took 14.8952 seconds.

+You can create a single profile for ece408-high with 10000 images.

 **Deliverables**
 Again, use `rai -p <project folder> --submit=m3` to submit your code.